Research, Education and Family support for WAS families worldwide

 Pre Transplant Evaluation: Once the best donor is identified the pre-transplant evaluation begins.
 During the pre-transplant evaluation several tests are done to evaluate the function of the kidneys, heart, lungs etc to determine that the patient will be able to withstand the rigors of the transplant process and to have a baseline recording for further evaluation.
 Financial planning is done at this point and measures are set in place for the emotional support of the parents during the process.
 Going through a transplant is challenging and emotionally exhausting.
 Having a local support group through family, friends and religious affiliations can help to ease the process.
 The hospital transplant team will be there to guide you through the process physically and emotionally.
 Once all the evaluations and support systems are in place, the patient is hospitalized for the transplant.

-In the Hospital: Most often the patient is hospitalized the day before the medications are started.
-Some children may have to be hospitalized earlier to get them ready for the transplant.
+In the Hospital: Most often the patient is hospitalized the day before chemotherapy is started.
+Some patients may have to be hospitalized earlier to get them ready for the transplant.
 Several medications are given while the child is in the hospital and lab work is done frequently, up to every day at times.
-To prevent the child from having numerous pokes every day, sturdier, temporary IV lines (referred to as a Broviac or a Hickman Catheter) are implanted in a vein in the child's chest.
+To prevent the child from having numerous pokes every day, sturdier, temporary IV lines (referred to as a Broviac or a Hickman Catheter) are implanted in a vein in the patient's chest.

 Blood samples are taken very frequently, even every day, to check for normal functioning of the body and to check if the donor cells are growing.
 Due to the chemotherapy, the patient will have a lower number of red blood cells, white blood cells and platelets in the blood.
 Over time the donor cells will grow and make new blood cells.
 This is called "engraftment" and is an important milestone in the transplant journey.
 "Engraftment" usually happens between Day +10 to Day + 28.
 Until such time that the donor cells grow and make enough cells, the patients are given transfusions of red blood cells and platelets as needed.
 IVIG is given as a replacement on a regular basis, until such time that the donor's white blood cells are functioning well.